Peony: Taxonomy

 The family name "Paeoniaceae" was first used by Friedrich K.L.
 Rudolphi in 1830, following a suggestion by Friedrich Gottlieb Bartling that same year.
 The family had been given other names a few years earlier.
 The composition of the family has varied, but it has always consisted of Paeonia and one or more genera that are now placed in Ranunculales.
 It has been widely believed that Paeonia is closest to Glaucidium, and this idea has been followed in some recent works.
 Molecular phylogenetic studies, however, have demonstrated conclusively that Glaucidium belongs in the family Ranunculaceae, order Ranunculales, but that Paeonia belongs in the unrelated order Saxifragales.
 The genus Paeonia consists of about 35 species, assigned to three sections: Moutan, Onaepia and Paeoniae.
-The section Onaepia only includes P. brownii and P. californicum.
-The section Moutan is divided into P. delavayi and P. ludlowii, together making up the subsection Delavayanae, and P. catayana, P. decomposita, P. jishanensis, P. osti, P. qiui and P. rockii which constitute the subsection Vaginatae.
+The section Onaepia only includes P. brownii and P. californica.
+The section Moutan is divided into P. delavayi and P. ludlowii, together making up the subsection Delavayanae, and P. cathayana, P. decomposita, P. jishanensis, P. osti, P. qiui and P. rockii which constitute the subsection Vaginatae.
 P. suffruticosa is a cultivated hybrid swarm, not a naturally occurring species.

 The remainder of the species belongs to the section Paeonia, which is characterised by a complicated reticulate evolution.
 Only about half of the (sub)species is diploid, the other half tetraploid, while some species both have diploid and tetraploid populations.
 In addition to the tetraploids, are some diploid species also likely the result of hybridisation, or nothospecies.
 Known diploid taxa in the Paeonia-section are P. anomala, P. lactiflora, P. veitchii, P. tenuifolia, P. emodi, P. broteri, P. cambedessedesii, P. clusii, P. rhodia, P. daurica subsps. coriifolia, daurica, macrophylla and mlokosewitschii.
 Tetraploid taxa are P. arietina, P. officinalis, P. parnassica, P. banatica, P. russi, P. peregrina, P. coriacea, P. mascula subsps. hellenica and mascula, and P. daurica subsps. tomentosa and wittmanniana.
 Species that have both diploid and tetraploid populations include P. clusii, P. mairei and P. obovata.
 P. anomala was proven to be a hybrid of P. lactiflora and P. veitchii, although being a diploid with 10 chromosomes.
 P. emodi and P. sterniana are diploid hybrids of P. lactiflora and P. veitchii too, and radically different in appearance.
 P. russi is the tetraploid hybrid of diploid P. lactiflora and P. mairei, while P. cambedessedesii is the diploid hybrid of P. lactiflora, likely P. mairei, but possibly also P. obovata.
 P. peregrina is the tetraploid hybrid of P. anomala and either P. arietina, P. humilis, P. officinalis, P. parnassica or less likely P. tenuifolia, or one of their (now extinct) common ancestors.
 P. banatica is the tetraploid hybrid of P. mairei and one of this same group.
 P. broteri, P. coriacea, P. clusii, P. rhodia, P. daurica subsp. mlokosewitschi, P. mascula subsp. hellenica and ssp. mascula, and P. daurica subsp. wittmanniana are all descendants of hybrids of P. lactiflora and P. obovata.